Ignoring Files

 Usage

-Please be aware that the .jscramblerignore should be submitted alongside your Application.
-This means that if you are using our API you should send this file whenever you protect your Application.
+Then, you must submit the .jscramblerignore file alongside your other files.
+This means that if you are using our API you should send this file whenever you protect your Application, or if you are using our CLI, you should make sure this file is included in the filesSrc array.

 Specifying files to exclude (Patterns)